Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Stable regularity estimates in perforated domains

 \end{itemize}

 \emph{Step 6.
 Liouville theorems and contradiction.}

 From \eqref{eq:alpha:v} we have that $\bar v $ satisfies

 for every $z\in \Omega_\infty$, where $\alpha<\min\{\alpha_*,1\}$, by the assumption \eqref{eq:0:alpha:reg1}.
 By invoking appropriate Liouville-type Theorems we get that $\bar v$ must be constant.
 In \textbf{Case 1}, we use the classical Liouville Theorem in the whole space; in \textbf{Case 2}, we use the Liouville Theorem in an half space with an homogeneous conormal boundary condition (for instance, see \cite[Theorem 1.6]{TerTorVit24a}); in \textbf{Case 3}, we use Theorem \ref{L:Liouville}.
 Hence, we reach a contradiction, since $\bar v$ is not constant by \emph{Step 4}.
+Thus, \eqref{eq:alpha:RR} holds with a constant $C$ uniformly bounded in $\eps$.
+The proof is complete. \end{proof}